shaneangoh/example/README.md

 # The README.md for the example repository
 Repository for the Imperial github course

-Some changes for the example.
+1. Some changes for the example.

+2. Adding some stuff to be pulled directly in github.com